 As the MPO for the region, NWARPC can directly implement grant funding or allocate the funding to various projects within the MPO.
 If an implementation grant is pursued for this measure, it is anticipated that the eligible entities would be a state agency or a coalition of local governments and/or regional organizations.
 The program would be structured in a manner to ensure that the eligible entity or coalition would have the authority to implement one or more components of the measure directly and/or deliver incentives to individuals and entities that could implement components of the measure.
-Public-private partnerships could also be a mechanism to implement this measure.

-The state of Arkansas has appointed the Arkansas Council on Future Mobility to identify barriers to the implementation of EVs (and automated vehicles), including existing laws, policy review and recommendations. education and workforce development, and economic development (Arkansas Future Mobility Council 2022).
+The state of Arkansas has appointed the Arkansas Council on Future Mobility to identify barriers to the implementation of EVs (and automated vehicles), including existing laws, policy review and recommendations, education and workforce development, and economic development (Arkansas Future Mobility Council 2022).
 Strategic alignment with this council's recommendations and initiatives will assure, as appropriate, that state regulations and priorities do not hinder or prohibit implementation.